riceissa/breathing/index.md

 When I started practicing silent nasal breathing, I got a few weird symptoms including head pressure, throat tightening (it felt as if I was being subtly choked), and possibly others.
 (Since I have a mysterious chronic illness, I have a daily occurrence of weird physical symptoms, so I am already quite used to dealing with random new symptoms, and it's often hard to pin down _why_ a new symptom started happening, but in the case of head pressure and throat tightening, I am pretty confident it happens because of the breathing.)

 The other thing I want to say about safety.
 It's not helpful when people just tell you a blanket "if you have health issues, don't attempt this".
 Part of _why_ I'm interested in fixing my breathing is because I already have breathing and other health issues.
 I shouldn't automatically be turned away from trying to solve these issues!
 So, I don't want to _ignore_ safety issues, but I also don't want to give useless cowardly ass-covering safety warnings.
 How to avoid both problems?

+## Accidental meditation

+as you try to normalize your breath, you're constantly paying attention to the way you breathe, and that's essentially the mental motion that meditators make (at least, when they do the kind of meditation where they focus on their breath). could you be accidentally meditating by trying to fix your air hunger? is that why the intracranial pressure happens? how can we correct the breath without risking accidentally meditating?

+i don't have any good answers yet. i'm still working through this myself. for the head pressure, it was somewhat bad for one day, but then after that it just got better on its own. i've also been just trying to do other stuff, so that even as i do inevitably bring my attention back to my breath to see if i'm still doing silent nasal breathing, i'm not just sitting there doing that the entire day.

 # The simple math of respiration (acid--base balance, bicarbonate buffer model, and the Henderson--Hasselbalch equation)